 All coronavirus executive orders will be posted on the Oregon Coronavirus Information and Resources Page after they have been issued and signed.

 City of Silverton Declares a State of Emergency

-The Mayor has declared a state of emergency pursuant to Chapter 2.44 of the Silverton Municipal Code, beginning March 23, 2020 and ending May 4, 2020.
+The Mayor has declared a state of emergency pursuant to Chapter 2.44 of the Silverton Municipal Code, beginning March 23, 2020.
 City Council will adopt a resolution mirroring and superseding this declaration on April 6, 2020.

 The declaration allows the City additional flexibility in terms of limiting access to public buildings, directing City staff, activating the Emergency Management Organization (EMO), and delegating resources as well as acquiring needed resources related to health and safety.

 Having conferred with the City Manager and City Council members, the Mayor finds that COVID-19 is a public health crisis that threatens the health, safety, and welfare of the City and the City’s citizens and constitutes an imminent threat of illness, human suffering, financial loss, and/or loss of life and the Mayor finds that COVID-19 necessitates a state of emergency declaration.